SLiV9/numpad/docs/index.md

 Output: (24)
 ```

-The first time you run the REPL, it will create a `history.txt` file in the currenct directory.
+The first time you run the REPL, it will create a `history.txt` file in the current directory.
 You can use the arrow keys to browse your REPL input history while the REPL is running.

 ### Command line interface